 Most of the flash fictions in Justin Torres’s novella We the Animals are longer – 3 to 8 pages long in his case – with a full sense of narrative arc, building to a crisis or climax.
 But the first piece in the book is somewhere between a flash fiction and a prose poem – he foregrounds the sentence structures, the repetitions, and the rhythms.
 And the final one, the one he relies upon to draw the novella to a close, is very short and definitely more of a prose poem.
 Quite a few of the pieces in Liliane’s Balcony are like prose poems.
 So it can be done.
 I’m all for pushing boundaries and testing the form to its limits, just as much as celebrating examples of ‘classic’ form – otherwise the form becomes static.

-My workshops these days are generally in Somerset, UK, for the St. John’s Foundation (creative writing for the over-55s) and for Frome Community Education (all adults).
-I also supervise extended fiction projects for American undergraduates at a college called Advanced Studies in England.
-In terms of mentoring I work by post and by email, as well as face-to-face in London and Somerset.
-Mentoring is one of my favourite parts of the role of writer-tutor – it’s so rewarding to work closely together and see someone develop through in-depth feedback – and I’m trying to do more and more of this.
+My workshops these days are generally in Somerset, UK, for the St. John’s Foundation (creative writing for the over-55s and for carers) .
+I also supervise extended fiction projects for American undergraduates at a college called Advanced Studies in England where students drawn from American Universities come to Bath for one semester at a time to study.
+In terms of mentoring I work by post, email and Skype as well as face-to-face in London and Somerset.
+Mentoring and Editing are often favourite parts of the role of writer-tutor – it’s so rewarding to work closely together and see someone develop through in-depth feedback – and I’m trying to do more and more of this.
+I’ve also recently launched a one-to-one online course for writing a novella-in-flash or novel-in-flash.
+I’m very excited to have opened this course for writers now, but it’s not currently open to people who are submitting to the the Bath Flash Fiction, Novella-in-Flash Award because it’s important that submissions remain anonymous.
+The course will be open to writers wanting to enter the Award in future years when I am not judging.
 My workshop teaching too is very important to me, as I know how much other tutors’ workshops have helped me move forward as a writer.
 I want to give back to other writers some of my passion for literature, and help people feel and be more creative.
+I have recently taught workshops at the 2019 Flash Fiction Festival and am pleased to be teaching again in 2020.

 I love that special chemistry of getting people together in a room to talk about writing.
 In a more corporate former life I used to facilitate market research groups.
 Facilitating a writing group has some similarities, but we talk less about reasons for buying brands of toilet roll and shampoo.